unfoldtoolbox/UnfoldMakie.jl/docs/src/tutorials/topoplot.md

 ## Column Mappings for Topo Plots

 When using topo plots with a `DataFrame` as an input, the library needs to know the names of the columns used for plotting.

-For more informations about mapping values look into the [Mapping Data](@ref config_mapping) section of the documentation.
+This is specified using the `mapping=(;)` kwargs.

 While there are multiple default values, that are checked in that order if they exist in the `DataFrame`, a custom name might need to be choosen for: